 I learned that consumers only buy two things: what they like and what they need.
 Everything else, we ignore it, no matter how “bright” someone else says it is.
 Which means that, as writers, it’s our job to adopt a similar mindset: these are the things that I believe for myself (that someone else would like), and here are the things that I believe to solve a consumer need and get good benefits, which allows me to spend more time creating things that I enjoy.

 When you publish something openly, when you practice in public, you receive immediate feedback from readers.
-You feel vulnerable.
-You fear people’s judgment.
-You see your work and the sentences with greater awareness.
+You feel vulnerable; fear people’s judgment; see your work and the sentences with greater awareness.
 And, above all, practice the most important underlying habit of all: the confidence to admit.

 Can I give you a brutal truth?
 Nobody is waiting for you.
 And you’ll never be ready.

 5. THE HUMILITY TO REMOVE WHAT WASTES THE READER’S TIME:

 Some writers love the description.
 They want you to see every blade of grass, every leaf on the tree, every long winding grain on the trunk of the tree that has become the kitchen table.
 Other writers love the dialogue.